 Prisma Health Hospice helps ease the loss of a loved one by offering the following support services:

 Bereavement services continue for at least one year after the loss and include:

 Our services are available to caregivers of Prisma Health Hospice patients and to individuals in the community with bereavement care needs.

 Volunteers are a vital part of the hospice team and We rely on their support to serve others with a compassionate attitude and a reassuring smile.
 For more information on becoming a hospice volunteer, please click here.

 If you do not have the time to volunteer, you can support Hospice by:

-Palmetto Health Hospice is a non-profit organization serving the community since 1979 and accredited by the Joint Commission.
+Prisma Health Hospice is a non-profit organization serving the community since 1979 and accredited by the Joint Commission.
 Our program is licensed by the South Carolina Department of Health and Environmental Control (DHEC) and is Medicare and Medicaid Certified.
 In addition, we are members of the National Hospice and Palliative Care Organization and the Carolinas Center for Hospice and End of Life Care.

-Palmetto Health Hospice is licensed to provide care in 13 South Carolina counties to terminally ill patients of all ages and their families.
+Prisma Health Hospice is licensed to provide care in 13 South Carolina counties to terminally ill patients of all ages and their families.
 The Hospice Medical Director directs the Hospice team and supports the plan of care for the patient’s ultimate comfort and quality of life.
 Although the patient’s attending physician must be agreeable to guiding the plan of care, we do NOT require a Do Not Resuscitate (DNR) status for admission to the program.
-Palmetto Health Hospice supports the patient's choice.
+Prisma Health Hospice supports the patient's choice.